 Boots of Toughness often figure in a Feet-First Introduction.

-- Shiki Ryougi from Kara no Kyoukai undergoes a drastic internal transformation following her two-year coma, going from an angsty, confused teenager to a brutal, if sentimental Combat Pragmatist.
+- Shiki Ryougi from The Garden of Sinners undergoes a drastic internal transformation following her two-year coma, going from an angsty, confused teenager to a brutal, if sentimental Combat Pragmatist.
 The only outward change that signifies it, however (besides a slightly different haircut), is that she goes from wearing geta (traditional wooden sandals) to practical army boots.

 - Rather than the pixie boots his predecessors wore Robin III (Tim Drake) wears metal toed tabi boots.